Khondokar Mahmud Hasan

 Khondokar Mahmud Hasan (known as KM Hasan; born 27 January 1939) is a Bangladeshi diplomat and jurist who served as the 13th Chief Justice of Bangladesh.

 Early life and education

-Hasan's father Khandaker Mohammed Hasan was a justice.
-Hasan completed his BA, MA and LLB in Dhaka, LLM in London and is a Barrister-at-Law from Lincoln's Inn.
+Hasan was born on 27 January 1939.
+His's father Khandaker Mohammed Hasan was a justice from Munshiganj District.
+Hasan holds a BA, MA, and LLB from Dhaka, an LLM from London, and is a Barrister-at-Law from Lincoln's Inn.

 Career

 Hasan enrolled as a Supreme Court advocate in 1963.
 He served as ambassador to Iraq during 1980–1982.
-He was elevated as a judge to the High Court in 1999 and the Appellate Division on 20 January 2002.
-Supreme Court Bar Association boycotted his appointment as the chief Justice.